robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - Try to locate data sinks, whenever possible

 ### Data Flows
-- Attached to at least one process
+- Attached to at least one process or EI

 ---